DC-Cunningham/Google-Book_Search/README.md

 ## Usage

-When the user loads the main page, they are given the ability to search the BoogleBooks database:
+When the user loads the main page, they are given the ability to search the GoogleBooks database:

 - Once a search is done a list of books is rendered from the search request, within this list the user is able to save books to a Mongo database.